 This information will help you know when the skin around your urostomy stoma is irritated.
 It also explains how to care for irritated skin around your stoma.

-It’s normal for the skin under your wafer to be slightly pink (if you have light skin) or gray-brown (if you have dark skin) when you first take off your pouching system.
 This is from the pressure of your pouching system.
-It doesn’t mean that your skin is irritated.
-Your skin should go back to its normal color if you leave it uncovered for about 15 to 30 minutes.
+It does not mean that your skin is irritated.
+Your skin should go back to its normal color if you leave it uncovered for 15 to 30 minutes.

 If your skin is irritated, it may: